 “N-o-o, come and play a game with us,” her daughter says with a long look, mouth scrunched up.

-She takes a deep breath and blows it out, "Alright, just one game, then I'm going to get dinner ready."
+She takes a deep breath and blows it out.
+"Alright, just one game, then I'm going to get dinner ready."

 At dinner, they have their frequent discussion around whose farts are the worst.
 Dad wins, although her daughter is usually a close second even though she is a tiny, petite thing.

-She swallows a chuckle, then frowns, “As a reminder, this is not proper dinner talk.
+She swallows a chuckle, then frowns.
+“As a reminder, this is not proper dinner talk.
 I hope you won’t talk like this at a friend’s house.”

 They finish the dishes and take baths.
 After settling them into bed in their massive eight-bedroom four-bathroom home, she walks the length of the second-story hallway, looks around, and sighs.
 The dust has gathered on the hallway light fixtures again and there are fingerprints on the wall.
 Probably from Thomas and his friends running up and down with their grimy hands extended.
 Those little shits, always a lot to clean; I told him it would be too much.
 She feels the guilt set in.

-Just because she grew up in a shack with a mother who paraded boyfriends through her home doing drugs, and this mother went to jail not only once, but twice, doesn’t mean she can’t appreciate what she has now.
+Just because she grew up in a shack, with a mother who paraded boyfriends through her home doing drugs, and this mother went to jail, not only once, but twice, doesn’t mean she can’t appreciate what she has now.
 She reminds herself; her husband practically built it himself and she does love it.
 Her children are, mostly, angels.
 The cleaners are coming on Tuesday.
 She brushes it away, it’s normal to feel overwhelmed at times, especially when this life is so different.
 She heads to the patio to start a fire.
 It is her favorite spot to sit, drink wine at night and read, watch a show, or just stare at the stars.
 She sits back comfortably and covers herself with a blanket.
 Her gaze is drawn toward the sky like she is being beckoned.
 There is one star that is always there when the sky is clear, and it is peculiar.
 It is much brighter than the others and it fades in and out.
 It seems to move, but never goes anywhere.
 A friendly alien flying saucer watching over them or an angel.
 She feels comforted by its consistency and likes the fantasy.

 It has grown chilly, but it is still humid from the heat during the day.
 The smoke rising off the fire sways with the wind, and she catches just the right amount of it and this smell provides comfort.
 It reminds her of growing up with wood stoves as their only heat; it was a deep warmth unlike any other.
 She also smells the manure and the fresh earth of the countryside as it wafts in and out.
 Smells like money.
 She laughs to herself as she recalls her late Father-in-law’s sentiment.